balderdashy/sails-docs/security/SAILS-SECURITY-POLICY.md

 > Please respect the core team's privacy and do not send bugs resulting from undocumented usage, questions, or feature requests to this email address.

 ### The process
-When you report a vulnerability, one of the project members will respond to you within a maximum of 14 days.
+When you report a vulnerability, one of the project members will respond to you within a maximum of 72 hours.
 This response will most likely be an acknowledgement that we've received the report and will be investigating it immediately.
-Our target patching timeframe for serious security vulnerabilities is 14 days - however, we cannot guarantee that this is possible in all cases (more on that below).
+Our target patching timeframe for most security vulnerabilities is 14 days.

 Based upon the nature of the vulnerability, and the amount of time it would take to fix, we'll either send out a patch that disables the broken feature, provide an estimate of the time it will take to fix, and/or document best practices to follow to avoid production issues.

 You can expect follow-up emails outlining the progression of a solution to the vulnerability along with any other questions we may have regarding your experience.

 ##### When a solution is achieved we do the following:

 - notify you
-- release a patch on the module's main repo
+- release a patch on NPM
-- provide a link to the patch here along with an explanation of it's origin and crediting you (if you have chosen to be identified)
+- coordinate with [Node Security](http://nodesecurity.io) to issue an [advisory](https://nodesecurity.io/advisories?search=sails), crediting you (unless you expressly asked not to be identified)
-- publicize the release via our various mailing lists.
+- publicize the release via our [newsgroup](https://groups.google.com/forum/#!forum/sailsjs)

 ### Is this an SLA?

-No. Like any open-source project, we're run by volunteers, and we can't legally guarantee any kind of service level agreement (see the MIT license for details).
-However, the core team cares deeply about Sails, and all of us have at least a few different websites and APIs running on Sails in production.
-We will always publish a fix for any serious security vulnerability as soon as possible-- not just out of the kindness of our hearts, but because it could affect our apps (and our customer's apps) too.
+No. The Sails framework is available under the [MIT license](http://sailsjs.com/license), which does not include a service level agreement.
+However, the core team and contributors care deeply about Sails, and all of us have websites and APIs running on Sails in production.
+We will _always_ publish a fix for any serious security vulnerability as soon as possible-- not just out of the kindness of our hearts, but because it could affect our apps (and our customer's apps) too.

+> For more support options, see http://sailsjs.com/support.